1392464058/CTSTNet/README.md

-# STTC
+# CTSTNet

 The official pytorch implementation of our paper STTC: Structure Transformer combined with Texture CNN for image inpainting.

->  STTC: Structure Transformer combined with Texture CNN for image inpainting
+>  Image inpainting based on CNN-Transformer framework via structure and texture restoration
 >
 > Zhan Li, etc.
 >